OmniEgoCap: Camera-Agnostic Sequence-Level Egocentric Motion Reconstruction: Experiments

-\paragraph{Auxiliary Loss} We validate the importance of auxiliary loss $\mathcal{L}_\mathrm{aux}$.
-Although many diffusion models~\cite{yi2025egoallo,li2023egoego,patel2025uniegomotion,castillo2023bodiffusion} rely solely on $\mathcal{L}_\mathrm{simple}$, which operates purely on joint orientations, we argue that this is insufficient.
-Small orientation errors accumulate along the kinematic chain, resulting in large position errors at end-effectors like hands.
+\paragraph{Auxiliary Loss} We validate the auxiliary loss $\mathcal{L}_\mathrm{aux}$.
+Although many diffusion-based models~\cite{yi2025egoallo,li2023egoego,patel2025uniegomotion,castillo2023bodiffusion} rely solely on $\mathcal{L}_\mathrm{simple}$, which operates purely on joint orientations, this is insufficient.
+Small orientation errors accumulate along the kinematic chain, causing large position errors at end-effectors like hands.
 We introduce $\mathcal{L}_\mathrm{aux}$ to penalize 3D position errors.
-Comparing against \textbf{(5) No Auxiliary}, removing $\mathcal{L}_\mathrm{aux}$ degrades performance: MPJPE worsens (81.35mm to 83.44mm) and end-effector accuracy drops (Vis Hand PE 56.98mm to 60.57mm).
+Removing $\mathcal{L}_\mathrm{aux}$ (\textbf{No Auxiliary}) degrades MPJPE and end-effector accuracy (Vis Hand PE 56.98mm to 60.57mm).
 This confirms $\mathcal{L}_\mathrm{aux}$ is critical for satisfying the hand condition $\mathbf{H}$.
-It also acts as a 3D geometric regularizer; its removal causes a 39\% spike in Jerk.
-Thus, $\mathcal{L}_\mathrm{aux}$ is important for generating accurate and smooth motion.
+It also acts as a 3D geometric regularizer.
+Its removal causes a 39\% Jerk spike.
+Thus, $\mathcal{L}_\mathrm{aux}$ is indispensable for hand-aware models to generate accurate and smooth motion.

-\paragraph{Root Representation} We validate our root orientation parameterization.
-The \textbf{(6) No Root Ori} variant, mimicking EgoAllo~\cite{yi2025egoallo} by directly stitching predicted body to $\mathbf{T}^\mathrm{head}$, performs worst.
-This approach removes 3DoF, making the body's global orientation dependent on the head and offering no flexibility.
-The \textbf{(7) Head} variant predicts root orientation in head coordinate system ($\mathbf{R}_t^{\text{root}\to\text{head}}$).
-While this restores flexibility, it forces the model to learn a difficult 3D mapping relative to the volatile head coordinate.
+\paragraph{Root Representation} We validate root orientation parameterization.
+The \textbf{No Root Ori} variant, mimicking EgoAllo~\cite{yi2025egoallo} by directly stitching predicted body to $\mathbf{T}^\mathrm{head}$, performs worst.
+This approach removes 3DoF, eliminating flexibility by making the root's orientation entirely dependent on the head.
+Alternatively, the \textbf{Head} variant predicts root orientation in head coordinate system ($\mathbf{R}_t^{\text{root}\to\text{head}}$).
+While restoring flexibility, it forces the model to learn a difficult 3D mapping relative to the volatile head coordinate.
 In contrast, our gravity-aligned canonical frame provides a stable 2D mapping that is easier to learn.
 This strikes the best balance between flexibility and stability, yielding top performance.